Can pets eat Coconut?

 Description

-Coconut is the white flesh of a tropical palm fruit and is sold fresh, frozen, shredded, flaked, toasted, and in canned coconut milk or cream.
-The flesh is non-toxic, but it is calorie-dense and high in fat.
-In pet settings, coconut is encountered through treats, toppers, and table scraps rather than as a core diet ingredient.
+Coconut is the white flesh of a tropical palm fruit, sold fresh, frozen, shredded, flaked, or toasted, and as canned coconut milk or cream.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.